-These separate financial statements have been prepared on the assumption that the Company will continue to operate as a going concern in the foreseeable future.
+These financial statements have been prepared on the assumption that the Group will continue to operate as a going concern in the foreseeable future.

-As at 31 December 2017, its current liabilities exceed its current assets by BGN 53,655 thousand (31 December 2016: exceed by BGN 65,986 thousand) due to the fact the intercompany loan (subordinated loan) contract expires at the end of April 2017 and is presented as short term.
+As at 31 December 2017, its current liabilities exceed its current assets by BGN 53,435 thousand (31 December 2016: exceed by BGN 65,794 thousand) due to the fact the intercompany loan (subordinated loan) contract expires at the end of April 2017 and is presented as short term.